-The purpose of this training is to provide participants with the support needed to understand Part D payment and data submission.
+The purpose of this technical assistance session is to provide participants with the support needed to understand Part D payment and data submission.
 This information will enable participants to collect and submit Part D data in accordance with Centers for Medicare & Medicaid Services (CMS) requirements.

-About This Training
+About This Technical Assistance Session

-This training is organized into 13 modules:
+This session is organized into 12 modules: